The Golden Eagles will play 10 spring matches at home

 Marquette's women's tennis team is young - but they look to pave the way towards success by developing as a team.

 Named the Intercollegiate Tennis Association's Midwest Region Coach of the Year in 1999, Bronson currently enjoys the longest tenure of any coach in Marquette's 16-sport Intercollegiate Athletic Department.
-She is also only one of two active coaches with over 300 career wins.
-In 27 seasons as head coach, Bronson has amassed a career record of 343-304.
+She is also the only active coach with over 300 career wins.
+In 29 seasons as head coach, Bronson has amassed a career record of 369-328.

 In 1998-99, Bronson led Marquette to its first Conference USA title and third consecutive NCAA appearance.
 That season, Bronson's team notched 19 wins, tying her 1988-89 team for second-best in terms of total wins.
 For her efforts and continued success, she was named Conference USA Coach of the Year.
 The squad also finished the year ranked No. 25, marking the best year-end ranking ever for the program.